 This intelligent dog breed is a people-pleaser and gets along with almost everyone.

-As a rule, the Cavalier King Charles Spaniel is quiet but can be prone to yapping if it doesn’t get proper training.
+Cavalier King Charles Spaniels are generally quiet little lap dogs but can be prone to yapping without proper training.

 Cavalier King Charles Spaniel is prone to developing several health issues, including retinal disorders, hip dysplasia, luxating patella, and cataracts.

-Since Cavalier King Charles Spaniel was bred to be hunters, they have an instinct to chase prey, so keep your dog on a leash when you go for walks to keep him from chasing squirrels.
+Since Cavalier King Charles Spaniels were bred to be hunters, they have an instinct to chase prey.
+To manage these traits and prevent your dog from chasing squirrels, keep it on a leash on daily walks.

 French Bulldog

-While French Bulldogs may look like tiny, intimidating creatures, in reality, they are sweet and want to sleep on your lap all day.
+While French Bulldogs may look like tiny, intimidating creatures, they are sweet and want to sleep on your lap all day.

 This lazy dog breed is content to lounge all day.